Designing coherent, cross-platform, AI-native products

 A Flow, End to End

-Before the practice comes apart into disciplines, it is worth watching one week of it run.
+Before the practice comes apart into disciplines, watch one week of it run.
 The Corredor team is adding scheduled transfers: a sender sets up a recurring payment to arrive before her mother's rent is due.
 One designer owns the flow.
 The system owns the coherence.

 One flow, from brief to governed behavior, as the system sees it.